 When indoors, ventilation will be increased, seating will be assigned by cohort, masks are required, and sanitizing hands before entering is requested.

 Coffee service will look different than in years past.
 No self-service stations are allowed so there will not be 24/7 access.
-The coffee shop will be open in the mornings, and you can get free drip coffee here or you can buy yourself a latte.
+UPDATE AS OF 8/27: Self-service coffee stations will be open about an hour before each meal and during meals.

 The camp was closed for 14 months and could not keep a full staff, so currently the camp is not able to have the zip lines or large swing open.
 The go-karts, swimming pool, lake activities, and sports center will be available.